javalent/Javalents-Plugins/Calendarium/Events and event creation.md

 - `<span`: The opening of the html tag.
 - `data-category='orange'`: A remnant of the timelines plugin.
 This is left in for now because it may be repurposed.
+- `data-calendar="EGSC"`: To declare which Calendarium Calendar this event should be filed under.
 - `data-date='144-Ches'`: The date of the event.
 Also functions as Start Date if an end date is included.
 - `data-end='144-Ches-03-07'`: The end date of the event, if needed.
 - `data-img='Inline Example/Event_2.jpg'`: An image to be associated with the event.
 A remnant of the timelines plugin.
 This is left in for now because it may be repurposed.